This post may contain affiliate links for which I earn a commission. Read myย disclosure page here.

 • Butter / oil: Again, this is optional, but I find that a little butter or oil helps to add a rich flavor.

 • Couscous: This recipe is for cooking pearl couscous, even though Israeli couscous is cooked similarly.
-Couscous contains lots of antioxidants, vitamins and minerals, as well as a good amount of protein.
-It’s a staple in our pantry.
+Couscous is a versatile pantry staple that’s quick to make and works perfectly in many wholesome dishes.

 • Herbs & spices (optional): You can season the cooked couscous with more fresh herbs like dill, parsley, thyme, cumin, or black pepper just before serving.
 You can also add a drizzle of lemon juice.